History of Lamborghini: 2008–2010 – Reventón, production peak, end of Murciélago production run, Gallardo update

 Towards the end of the 2000s (decade), Lamborghini produced a number of revisions of the Murciélago and Gallardo.
 Lamborghini introduced the Reventón, a limited-edition derivative of the Murciélago featuring a newly designed body with more angular styling, and a roadster the following year.
 The final update to the Murciélago came in 2009 with the introduction of the LP 670–4 SV ("SuperVeloce").

 After ten years of Murciélago series production, Lamborghini produced the 4,000th example, an LP 670–4 SV destined for China, in February 2010.
 Lamborghini produced the last Murciélago, number 4,099 on 11 May 2010, but did not officially mark the end of production until six months later on 5 November 2010.

 The Gallardo received a facelift in 2008, now having a more aggressive design and new LED head lamps and tail lamps, inline with Lamborghini's new design language.
-The engine was also overhauled, now being a 5.2-litre uneven firing unit and generating 560 PS in the base model, which was called the LP 560-4.
+The engine was also overhauled, now being a 5.2-litre uneven firing unit and generating 560 PS in the base model, which was called the LP 560–4.
 The variants would follow up with the update as well and the Gallardo would now use the company's new single-clutch E Gear transmission debuted on the Murciélago LP 640.

 Lamborghini achieved its highest ever yearly sales figure in 2008, selling 2,430 vehicles.
 During this decade the Asia-Pacific market became more important to the company's sales performance, growing to represent 25 percent of Lamborghini's overall worldwide sales.
-Despite the strength of the Asia-Pacific market, the effects of the world financial crisis that began in 2007 caused Lamborghini's sales to drop almost 50% below their 2008 peak to 1,515 vehicles in 2009 and 1,302 vehicles in 2010.
+Despite the strength of the Asia-Pacific market, the effects of the 2008 financial crisis caused Lamborghini's sales to drop almost 50% below their 2008 peak to 1,515 vehicles in 2009 and 1,302 vehicles in 2010.
 CEO Stephan Winkelmann predicted in 2009 that poor sales figures for sports cars would continue through 2011; history would prove him right.